Alexandra Trusova: 2017–2018 season: Junior international debut

 Trusova debuted internationally in August 2017 at a 2017–18 ISU Junior Grand Prix (JGP) competition in Brisbane, Australia.
 Ranked first in both the short program and free skate, she won the gold medal ahead of teammate Anastasia Gulyakova.
 She landed an underrotated quadruple Salchow in her free program.
 Her total score of 197.69 points was the third highest ever achieved by a women's single skater on the junior level at the time, behind only Alina Zagitova and Marin Honda.
 She then finished first at JGP Belarus and qualified for the Junior Grand Prix Final.

 At the 2017–18 Junior Grand Prix Final, Trusova scored 73.25 points, breaking the junior women's world record for the short program.
 In the free skate, she scored 132.36 points, approximately half a point less than what her teammate and training partner, Alena Kostornaia, scored.
 However, Trusova won the overall competition due to her 1.5 point-lead from the short program.
 In January 2018, Trusova won the gold medal at the 2018 Russian Junior Championships after placing first in the short program and third in the free skate.
 She again narrowly beat her training partner and silver medalist, Kostornaia, by a margin of 0.6 points.

 In March 2018, Trusova competed at the 2018 Junior Worlds, where she won the gold medal after placing first in both the short program and free skate.
 Her free skate score of 153.49 points set the new world record for the junior free program, and her total score of 225.52 points was also the new world record for the junior combined total score.
 At the competition, Trusova became the first female skater to land the quad toe loop, the second to land the quad Salchow behind Miki Ando, and the first to land two ratified quads in a free skate.
 Her quadruple jump was the first ratified in 16 years since Ando's in 2002.
-Trusova's technical score of 92.35 points in the free skate at the 2018 Junior World was the highest ever recorded in women's figure skating at the time at both the junior and senior levels.
+Trusova's technical score of 92.35 points in the free skate at the 2018 Junior World was the highest recorded in women's figure skating at the time at both the junior and senior levels.
 Her total score of 225.52 would have placed her first in the senior women's World Championships that year as well, despite significantly lower program component scores and the absence of a choreographic sequence.
+This is the first time anything like this has ever happened with someone from juniors.